 With respect to companies, which are the type of entities that one normally encounters in the context of a securitisation transaction, a liquidator of such entities in the Cayman Islands has no statutory right to disclaim onerous contracts or "cherry pick".
-This provision would also apply to exempted limited partnerships and limited liability companies that are occasionally used in such transactions.
+This provision would also apply to exempted limited partnerships and limited liability companies (LLCs) that are occasionally used in such transactions.

 6.3 Suspect Period (Clawback).
 Under what facts or circumstances could the insolvency official rescind or reverse transactions that took place during a "suspect" or "preference" period before the commencement of the seller's insolvency proceedings?
 What are the lengths of the "suspect" or "preference" periods in your jurisdiction for (a) transactions between unrelated parties, and (b) transactions between related parties?
 If the purchaser is majority-owned or controlled by the seller or an affiliate of the seller, does that render sales by the seller to the purchaser "related party transactions" for purposes of determining the length of the suspect period?
-If a parent company of the seller guarantee's the performance by the seller of its obligations under contracts with the purchaser, does that render sales by the seller to the purchaser "related party transactions" for purposes of determining the length of the suspect period?
+If a parent company of the seller guarantee's the performance by the seller of its obligations under contracts with the purchaser "related party transactions" for purposes of determining the length of the suspect period?
+If a parent company of the seller guarantee's the performance by the seller of its obligations under contracts with the purchaser "related party transactions" for purposes of determining the length of the suspect period?